LG Optimus 2X

 The LG Optimus 2X is a smartphone designed and manufactured by LG Electronics.
 The Optimus 2X is the world's first smartphone with a dual-core processor and the third phone in the LG Optimus-Android series.
 LG introduced the Optimus 2X on December 16, 2010 and the device first became available to consumers in South Korea in January 2011.
 It was also launched in Singapore on March 3, 2011.
-The Optimus 2X runs the Android 2.3 software version since the upgrade in November 2011, but the latest offering is Android 4.0.
-The phone holds the record for the longest update holdout, taking 16 months to receive a firmware update from Android 2.2 to 2.3.
+The Optimus 2X has run the Android 2.3 software version since the upgrade in November 2011, but the latest offering is Android 4.0.
+At the time, the phone held the record for the longest update holdout, taking 16 months to receive a firmware update from Android 2.2 to 2.3.

 Hardware

 The LG Optimus 2X holds the Guinness World Record as the first mobile phone to use a dual-core processor.
 It is the first smartphone to feature the Nvidia Tegra 2, a dual-core processor clocked at 1 GHz or 1.2 GHz.
 It also has a micro HDMI port and an 8-megapixel camera.
 The Optimus 2X is capable of HD playback through the micro HDMI port when connected to an HD device, such as an HDTV.